mostafa-rizk/major-project/README.md

 * You must be passionate about your project
 * Result in a final product (software, hardware, digital resource, etc.)
-* You must able to acces it at school every day for the rest of the class (physically and/or virtually)
+* You must able to access it at school every day for the rest of the class (physically and/or virtually)
 * Connect to topics and concepts covered in Computer Science 10
 * Using git and GitHub for source control management
 * Cannot consist of only binaries